vinhyard/VisionAI-Web-Project/README.md

  </p>
  <p>
 <h2>Conclusion</h2>
 I enjoyed this experience and learned a lot more about visionAI and web design.
 The debugging process took the most time.
 This is because I had experience in building Flask/Django projects, which made it easier to understand how to connect the front/backend.
+The models are not perfect and there is many more ways to add improvements to this project.
 </p>